 When my son was waking every 30 minutes to hour, for hours on end, I kept on nursing him back to sleep.
 Yes, it seemed crazy, it did not seem like it was working, but in the end it got both of us the most sleep possible during this time.

-La Leche League also has a great book about making bed sharing safe.
+La Leche League also has a great book about making bed sharing safe called Sweet Sleep.

 You will survive!

 Typically sleep regressions last between one to four weeks.
 So hang in there and do what you have to do to get through it.
-If that means cosleeping, nursing all night long or whatever it is, just try to cope the best way you can.
-They will sleep again eventually!
+If that means co-sleeping, nursing all night long, or whatever it is, try to cope the best way you can.
+Your baby will sleep again eventually!